 So, you keep reading about this person who was broke (and eventually became rich,) or someone who had terrible back pain (and eventually became a marathon runner).
 You scroll and you scroll and you scroll through an introduction that describes a serious problem in almost Shakespearean fashion.

 Then, when you think all hope is lost, the solution comes.
 The person finds out about the product, they use it, and voila – everything is amazing.
-Now, this isn’t always how sales letters go, but in most cases, there’s a problem, a rising action and a climax, just like a movie.
+Now, this isn’t always how sales letters go, but in most cases, there’s a problem, a rising action, and a climax, just like a movie.

 Used incorrectly, sales letters can be the affiliate marketing equivalent to Jordan Belfort’s (from The Wolf of Wall Street) approach: pushy, tacky, and ineffective in the long-term.
-That being said, when they are done correctly, they are so, soooo powerful at disarming skepticism and landing a higher conversion rate.
+That being said, when they are done correctly, they are so, too powerful at disarming skepticism and landing a higher conversion rate.

 The more skeptical your consumer is upon first glancing at what you’re offering, the more you should consider using a sales letter.
-That’s because they:
+That’s because of they:

 - Introduce customers to a product they know nothing about